yogeshwar607/shreemoryacabs/docs/SEO_STRATEGY_VS_KKTRAVELS.md

 Hi [Editor Name],

-I'm [Your Name] from GreenEVCabs, Pune's first all-electric cab service.
+I'm [Your Name] from Shree Morya Cabs, Pune's first all-electric cab service.
 I've been reading your blog and particularly enjoyed your recent article on [specific article].

 I'd like to contribute a guest post on "[Proposed Topic]" which would be relevant to your audience because [reason].